-With these considerations in mind, June 6 would be a good date to take it (or tentatively June 7 in 2016).
+With these considerations in mind, the June test date would be an ideal time to take the Physics Subject Test.
 You can read about other considerations for scheduling your SAT Subject Tests and the full list of dates here.

 With your study plan and test schedule all planned out, you will be well prepared to show off your physics skills on the SAT Subject Test and add this impressive exam to your college applications.

 What's a good score for an SAT Subject Test?
 Actually, what makes a good score depends on the test.
 Read about the good scores broken down by each Subject Test here.

 Are you preparing to take the PSAT?
 This article goes over everything you need to know for the redesigned PSAT, along with 8 free practice tests for you to start preparing.

 Do you consider yourself a math person?
 This 800 scorer explains his best strategies for getting a perfect score on the SAT math.